Yola21/Let_Them_Cook/README.md

 | lombok | 5.7.1 | Lombok dependency for getter setter |
 | junit-jupiter-api | 5.8.1 | junit jupiter for unit testing in java |

+### Continuous Integration and Continuous Deployment
+Application uses multiple stages to build, test, and deploy code along with analysing the code quality of the changed files.
+- npm test - Runs all the tests written for the frontend code implemented using Karma Unit Tests for React files
+- npm build - Builds the frontend package into main.js, vendor.js files of version es2015 and es2020
+- npm deploy - Deploys the packaged js files into the NETLIFY server to the URL: https://let-them-cook.netlify.app/
+- test - Checks if the code adheres to the code quality gate guidelines of GitLab Server.
+- build - Runs the Designite jar file in the GitLab Server
+- issue - Runs the Designite tool on the backend code of the application
+- publish - Builds the backend of the application using gradle build
+- gradle test - Runs all the tests written for backend in the GitLab Server
+- deploy - Deploys the backend code to the Dal VM Server with the URL: http://os-vm173.research.cs.dal.ca/

 ## Usage Scenarios for Let Them Cook